-Swim meets will be held mostly in South Florida.
+Swim meets will be held mostly in South Florida within an hour.
 We will have up to three traveling meets per each season.

 HOW MANY MEETS WILL THERE BE PER SEASON?

-Swimmers will be able to attend roughly one swim meet per month.
+Swimmers will be able to attend roughly one swim meet per month depending on group.

 For meet registration: ALL Team Bravo swimmers will be assumed to be participating.
-After swim meets are announced, parents will have a seven-day window to respond if their swimmer will not be able to attend.
+After swim meets are announced, parents will have a seven-day window to respond if their swimmer will not be able to attend, if their athlete was entered.
 If parents do not respond, their swimmers will be entered in the meet.
 If swimmers do not show up for a swim meet and did not let the coaching staff know in the seven-day time span, no meet fees will be refunded.